hund030/TeamsFx_Wiki_review/[Document]-Add-app-settings.md

-> The content is under construction and is subject to change in the future.

 > This section describes the built-in app setting support by Teams Toolkit.
 You're free to use other approaches to configure your app settings.

 In this document, you will learn: